vexuas/djs-typescript-template/README.md

 ## Contributing
-Any contributions are greatly appreciated!
+This might be an opionated template but any contributions are greatly appreciated!
 If you have any suggestions that would make this better, you can either create a pull request or simply open an issue!
 1. Create a new branch
     - `git checkout -b your-new-branch`
 2. Commit your changes